Suguru55/SS-STM_for_MyoDatasets/README.md

 __\<Description\>__<br />
 After changing your directories in set_config.m and downloading getxxfeat.m, you can use this codes.<br />
-This project has four folders:<br />
+This project has three folders:<br />
 1. data<br />
    - 22-class (1-DoF 8-class and 2-DoF 14-class) EMG data from 25 subjects<br />
         - The detail is described in Table 1.<br />